2018 League Rules & Playing Conditions + T20 K.O. Rules

 10.6 Fielding Restrictions

-(a) At the moment of delivery a maximum of 5 fielders must be outside the fielding circles – see 8 (d) above
+(a) At the moment of delivery a maximum of 5 fielders can be outside the fielding circles – see 8 (d) above

 (b) The umpire (even when they are players) must call and signal No Ball if there are more than 5 fielders outside the circle.